Can you build a shed on grass?

 Warping

 Right, so if you’re a big thick eejit who went ahead and managed to somehow build your steel shed on grass, you’re not out of the woods yet.
 Your base is sitting on soil and soil shifts and your shed will sink over time.
 If your shed should sink on one side quicker than the other side, the panels will very slowly begin to be pulled apart.
-They’ll warp slowly as they’re pulled apart and eventually the panels will crack.
+The panels will warp slowly as they’re pulled apart and eventually the panels will crack.

 A solid foundation is required for the longevity of any structure.
 This goes doubly for any building that’s built in a country with a weather that’s as temperamental as ours.

-What CAN I build my steel shed on?:
+What CAN I build my steel shed on?

 External References: